Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 - 1 whole butternut squash

-- and as much butter as your waistline can stand.
+- Butter (as much as your waistline can stand.)

 - Cut butternut squash in half first, length-wise.